-- Standard Cockapoos – standard varieties of the breed can reach a height of between 15 and 18 inches with a maximum weight of 19 pounds.
+- Standard Cockapoos – standard breed varieties can reach a height of 15 and 18 inches with a maximum weight of 19 pounds.

-Depending on what size category your cockapoo falls into, if they are smaller and weigh less than the cited numbers, it could be a sign that there is a problem.
+Depending on what size category your cockapoo falls into, if they are smaller and weigh less than the cited numbers, it could be a sign of a problem.
 Particularly if they are fully grown.

 Should You Be Able to Feel Cockapoos Ribs?

-Whereas in humans it is seen as a bad thing if you can feel your ribs and likely a sign that you are not eating enough or are sickening for something, things are different for dogs.
-Contrary to a popularly held misconception, it is perfectly natural and healthy to feel a cockapoo’s ribs and vertebrae.
-What is less natural and more of an issue when you cannot feel any padding.
+Whereas in humans, it is seen as bad if you can feel your ribs and likely a sign that you are not eating enough or are sick, things are different for dogs.
+Contrary to a popularly held misconception, feeling a cockapoo’s ribs and vertebrae is perfectly natural and healthy, which is less natural and more of an issue when you cannot feel any padding.

 How Do I Fatten Up My Cockapoo?

-This really depends on why they are skinny.
+This depends on why they are skinny.
 If you feel they are not getting the right amount of fat and protein in their diet, it may be time to change their food.
-If you feel you exercise them too much, you should maybe consider cutting down the length and frequency you take them out during the day.
-The best idea would be to make an appointment with your vet, as they will be able to look at your dog, examine them, weigh them and run other tests before offering recommendations about what you can do.
+If you feel you exercise them too much, you should consider cutting down the length and frequency you take them out during the day.
+The best idea would be to make an appointment with your vet, who can look at your dog, examine them, weigh them and run other tests before offering recommendations about what you can do.

 Causes for Sudden Weight Loss in Cockapoos

 Often, weight loss is not noticeable until a long time has passed.
-Sometimes though, cockapoos, like other breeds of dogs, will lose a lot of weight in a short space of time.
+Sometimes, cockapoos, like other breeds of dogs, will lose a lot of weight in a short time.
 If this is what has happened with your dog, it may be that one of the issues highlighted below is the root cause.

-- Dental Problems – When a cockapoo has a dental abscess, it makes it uncomfortable and even painful to eat.
-If you notice your dog is not eating as much or has lost a lot of weight and there are other signs that their mouth is the issue, you will need to take them along to your vet who will be able to give the dog antibiotics and determine if there are any teeth that need to be extracted.
+- Dental Problems – When a cockapoo has a dental abscess, it makes eating uncomfortable and even painful.
+If you notice your dog is not eating as much or has lost a lot of weight and there are other signs that their mouth is the issue, you will need to take them along to your vet, who will be able to give the dog antibiotics and determine if there are any teeth that need to be extracted.

-- Tapeworms or other types of Parasites – when cockapoos have parasites infesting their body, they can experience very quick and sudden weight loss.
-Tapeworms, for instance, live inside your dog’s intestines and eat the food there before it has been properly ingested by your pooch.
+- Tapeworms or other Parasites – when cockapoos have parasites infesting their body, they can experience very quick and sudden weight loss.
+Tapeworms, for instance, live inside your dog’s intestines and eat the food there before your pooch has properly ingested it.

 - Anxiety, Depression, and Nervousness – just as is the case with humans, dogs can suffer from anxiety, depression and nervousness.
 All these conditions and feeling can affect their appetite negatively.
 Dogs that feel uneasy and uncomfortable will often not eat.

-- Diabetes – diabetes is a condition that basically means there is an insulin deficiency in your dog.
+- Diabetes – diabetes is a condition that means there is an insulin deficiency in your dog.
 Insulin helps to absorb the sugar in your dog’s blood.
-The interesting thing you need to be aware of is that while diabetes will increase your cockapoo’s appetite, the weight will still drop off.
+The interesting thing you need to be aware of is that while diabetes increases your cockapoo’s appetite, the weight will still drop.
 Canine diabetes is often caused by weight or genetic factors and is most prevalent in older dogs.

-- Thyroid Problems – Another condition that humans suffer from, cockapoos and other dogs also suffer from is hormonal imbalances caused by thyroid issues.
+- Thyroid Problems – Another condition humans suffer from, cockapoos and other dogs also suffer from is hormonal imbalances caused by thyroid issues.
 Symptoms of overactive thyroids are extreme weight loss and rapid metabolism.
-Don’t worry though, as once thyroid issues have been identified, they are easy to manage.
+Don’t worry, though; once thyroid issues have been identified, they are easy to manage.